 On the road, the Octavia vRS is right on the money.
 As a company, Skoda talks relentlessly about only building cars that its customers will buy; tiptoeing precariously around the VW parts bin with its collective eye on the bottom line, only vaguely interested in the soulfulness that ought to define driver’s cars like the Skoda Octavia vRS.

-In smaller models, this is a problem - consider the lukewarm Fabia vRS that no one is buying - but with the Octavia, the MQB’s apparently innate conservatism is to Skoda’s advantage.
+In smaller models, this is a problem - consider the lukewarm Fabia vRS that didn’t reappear when the new Fabia was launched - but with the Octavia, the MQB’s apparently innate conservatism is to Skoda’s advantage.

 Unlike the GTI, there is no expectation in the bigger, cleverly rebranded car that your funny bone ought to be continuously tickled.
 Low-brow entertainment is there to be had thanks to the jostling effect of the keenly felt turbocharger or the oddly raucous (and switchable) sound actuator; yet it all feels like an agreeable supplement rather than the car’s reason for being.